CodeYourFuture/immersive-go-course/server-database/README.md

 We'll use [Postgres](https://www.postgresql.org/), which is an open source relational database.
 Don't worry if that doesn't mean anything right now.
 Read the Postgres website to find out the core ideas.

 First, install Postgres.
-We may have been provided with access to Amazon Web Services, which provides Postgres for you via their Relational Database Service.
-If not, we can also run it on your computer: follow the [instructions on the Postgres website](https://www.postgresql.org/download/).
+We may have been provided with access to Amazon Web Services, which provides Postgres for us via their Relational Database Service.
+If not, we can also run it on our computer: follow the [instructions on the Postgres website](https://www.postgresql.org/download/).

 Your goal is to have a database running that we can connect to using a connection string, which will look something like this: `postgres://user:secret@localhost:5432/mydatabasename`